mparticle-integrations/mparticle-apple-integration-appsee/README.md

 ## Installation

-Please refer to installation instructions in the core mParticle Apple SDK [README](https://github.com/mParticle/mparticle-apple-sdk#get-the-sdk), or check out our [SDK Documentation](http://docs.mparticle.com/#mobile-sdk-guide) site to learn more.
+Please refer to installation instructions in the core mParticle Apple SDK [README](https://github.com/mParticle/mparticle-apple-sdk#get-the-sdk), or check out our [SDK Documentation](http://docs.mparticle.com/) site to learn more.

-## Create Your Own Integration

-Detailed instructions on how to implement your own integration with the mParticle Apple SDK can be found [here](https://github.com/mparticle-integrations/mparticle-apple-integration-example/wiki/Kit-Integration-Development).

 ## Support